jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 While in wolf form, werewolves are immune to most damage.
 Only magic, fire or weapons made of pure silver will harm them – all other blows simply bounce off harmlessly.
-If a normal sword with a Bladesharp 3 spell cast on it is used against a werewolf, only the three points of damage from the spell will affect the creature; the weapon’s normal damage, as well as the attacker’s Damage Modifier, do not count.
-The werewolf ’s thick skin, which grants the beast one point of armour, would reduce the Bladesharp spell’s damage to two.
-If the entire weapon is enchanted, such as with a Fireblade spell, the entire damage rolled will count, though the wielder’s Damage Modifier will still be ignored.
+If a normal sword with a Bladesharp 3 spell cast on it is used against a werewolf, only the three points of damage from the spell will affect the creature; the weapon's normal damage, as well as the attacker's Damage Modifier, do not count.
+The werewolf 's thick skin, which grants the beast one point of armour, would reduce the Bladesharp spell's damage to two.
+If the entire weapon is enchanted, such as with a Fireblade spell, the entire damage rolled will count, though the wielder's Damage Modifier will still be ignored.

-Werewolves can be poisoned, so long as the poison can be introduced to the creature’s body.
+Werewolves can be poisoned, so long as the poison can be introduced to the creature's body.
 They are living entities who require oxygen and thus may be asphyxiated or drowned.

 The statistics are for a typical werewolf form.
 For human characteristics, use the standard Legend